SteelCompendium/data-md-dse/Bestiary/Demon Bendrak.md

   t3: 7 psychic damage; [[Weakened|weakened]] (PRS ends)
   t2: 5 psychic damage; [[Weakened|weakened]] (EoT)
   t1: 3 psychic damage
+  effects:
+  - name: Effect
-  effect: 'If the target makes an attack while [[Weakened|weakened]] this way, the bendrak can
-    choose a second target for the attack within the distance of the attack, then evenly divides any damage from the attack between the two targets. '
+    effect: 'If the target makes an attack while [[Weakened|weakened]] this way, the bendrak can choose a second target for the attack within the distance of the attack, then evenly divides any damage from the attack between the two targets. '
 - name: Vanish
   type: Maneuver
   keywords: